pramod-b-s/CN-Docker-Project/README.md

 6. Install Docker by running the installdocker.sh script.
 7. Load the Docker image using the command <code>sudo docker load -i teacup.tar</code>
 8. Run the container using the command <code>sudo docker run -it teacup</code>
+9. Run teacupstart.sh to open the teacup files.

 ### References
 + http://caia.swin.edu.au/tools/teacup/